dwrtc/dwms/src/main/resources/web/README.md

 dwrtc.on("webSocketError", message => {})
 ```

 Returns the error message.
-Fires on error messages from the DWRTC backend, e.g. an unknown partner ID.
+Fires on error messages from the DWRTC backend (received through the WebSocket), e.g. an unknown partner ID.

 ### error